Zhuinden/MortarFlowInitialDemo/README.md

 - Create an example for "subflows", which are essentially supposedly a  `MortarSwitcherFrame`inside a new type of `MortarSwitcherFrame` that redefines the `HandlesBack onBackPressed()` method to check in its child first.
 The subcontainer probably also needs to be inflated manually with its own path.

 - Maaaybe figure out the `MasterDetailContainer` example, because that one is magic.
+The ones that was deleted in the following gist: https://github.com/square/flow/commit/3ffb3f9f3cd1649d431146530f19394e9d0850bf